 Rosemary Sayer is a writer, researcher and former journalist.
 Her third book More to the story – conversations with refugees was published in 2015 by Margaret River Press.

 Dr Sarah Schladow has a teaching and research background in a broad range of literary and cultural studies, as well as a business career.
 Sarah’s reading covers a broad range of fiction and non-fiction texts; and she enjoys exploring their wider cultural and socio-historical contexts.

 Nicole Sinclair has a PhD in Creative Writing and her first novel, Bloodlines, was shortlisted for the 2014 TAG Hungerford Award.
 Nicole’s short fiction and non-fiction has appeared in the Review of Australian Fiction, Westerly, Indigo Journal and Award Winning Australian Writing.

 William Yeoman is Literary Editor and arts writer for The West Australian newspaper.
 A keen amateur musician, he is also a regular contributor to classical music magazines Limelight and Gramophone.

-Voyager Estate is the main venue for the 2018 Readers and Writers Festival.
-Our exciting feature events and workshops are held at a number of locations in and around Margaret River.
+Voyager Estate was the main venue for the 2018 Readers and Writers Festival.
+Our exciting feature events and workshops were held at a number of locations in and around Margaret River.